-The recruitment for the summer semester of the academic year 2019/2020 will be open on 7th of January 2020.
+The recruitment for the summer semester of the academic year 2022/2023 will be open till the end of February 2023.

 Polish-Japanese Academy of Information Technology offers the possibility to participate in online courses to all those who wish to gain or expand their knowledge and skills in new technologies.
 Course participants will join classes for Internet engineer (1st degree) and master (2nd degree) students without the need to enrol in the full program.
 They choose an academic supervisor in order to maximise the benefits from online learning and consult if there is a need.
 Courses end with examinations/graded assessment which enable participants to obtain a certificate of completion of the course.